Have something done

 We are not all perfect at everything and there are some jobs which are better done by other people.
 Let’s leave it to the professionals, shall we?

-In this blog we are going to talk about how to say this.
+In this blog we are going to talk about how to communicate this in English.

-Think of some things you do in your life.
+Think of some chores or actions you do in your life.
 They could be:

 Washing the dishes

 We normally use the present simple to talk generally about these activities.

 “I wash the dishes in my house.”

 “I always study English.”

 Now think of some chores or actions that you don’t normally do.
 They could look like this: